 An Act to establish a vocational education and training system for the State, to constitute the State Training Board of Western Australia and the Training Accreditation Council, to provide for the establishment of colleges and other vocational education and training institutions, to provide for the training of people, such as apprentices, under training contracts with employers, and for related purposes.

-[Long title amended by No. 44 of 2008 s.
+[Long title amended: No. 44 of 2008 s.
 4.]

 Part 1 — Preliminary